American flag

 Hughes (center) directs Ally Sheedy and Emilio Estevez in The Breakfast Club

 Slasher films were in less direct competition with John Hughes, yet they, too, took a hit.
-Friday the 13th Part V, released the same week as Porky's Revenge, fared almost as poorly, earning only 2/3rds as much as Friday the 13th Part IV (released shortly before Hughes' debut, Sixteen Candles).
+Friday the 13th Part V, released the same week as Porky's Revenge, fared almost as poorly, earning only 2/3rds as much as Friday the 13th Part IV (released shortly before Hughes' debut).
 The slasher genre kept hobbling along — even the Friday the 13th series stubbornly stuck it out — but low-quality slashers never again made the kind profits they had before Hughes raised audience standards.
 Each successive installment of the Friday the 13th series made even less money than Part V.

 Those who run Hollywood may not have liked teenagers, but they did like making money.
 Gradually, movies and TV shows for youth became more respectful and offered more quality.
 Hughes's success opened the door for Kevin Williamson and Rob Thomas and other artists who respect youth.
-It was Williamson, in fact, who revived the slasher genre by writing such films as Scream and I Know What You did Last Summer, quality films that owed as much to John Hughes as John Carpenter.
+It was Williamson, in fact, who revived the slasher genre by writing such films as Scream and I Know What You Did Last Summer, quality films that owed as much to John Hughes as John Carpenter.

-Yet John Hughes was not content improving entertainment for teenagers.
-He gave a similar boost to children with Home Alone.
 Before Home Alone, children's movies were about heroic adults or about heroic animals.
 If the protagonist was actually a child, that child could only challenge other children.
 Hollywood considered it vital that children be portrayed as utterly inferior to even the silliest adults.

 Home Alone changed that.
 For the first time, the hero of a movie was a child who, without magical powers or anything else to distinguish him from children in the audience, managed to fend off adult villains.
 In the end, of course, the child is rescued from the burglars by an adult; nothing new there.
 But for the first time, a child was shown using his wits to fend off the adult villains until help arrives, rather than just sitting and screaming helplessly.